 Chickens with beak deformations/damaged beaks will need more help keeping themselves clean.
 Chickens that are sick or injured will also need more help staying free from external parasites.
 For this reason, I advise sick/injured chickens be checked for signs of external parasites regularly.

-Diagnosing External Parasites:
+Recognizing External Parasites:

 Observing early signs of external parasite overpopulations is an important key to keeping flocks from infestation.
 I highly recommend doing lice/mite checks at least quarterly (unless you notice your chickens scratching and/or preening a little more than normal).
 Checking chickens for external parasites regularly helps prevent major infestations that require drastic measures.